 Our students participate in a wide variety of clubs and organizations, with opportunities for connection and camaraderie among students with interests ranging from game development to entrepreneurship.
 For more information on any of our clubs, contact Sabrina DeGroot at sabrina.degroot@du.edu.

 DUDAD focuses on building friendships and connections through adventure and fun, offering campaigns that are suitable for all, from beginner to master of the game.
-Visit their Crimson Connect page or their Facebook page.
+Visit the club's website or learn more on Crimson Connect.

 DUGDS strives to bring together students with a love for video-game development.
 Weekly discussions are held to explore how games make use of various design principles, as well as weekly development meetings in which club members work on creating new games.